 At Prestige Stone Products, we know that our boxes for the stone will need to withstand the elements before they reach you.
 Once lids have been placed on each box of stone, we stack them onto pallets and wrap them tightly in plastic to block out moisture.
 Veneer samples are kept in our climate-controlled facility and are properly packaged before they are sent to gallery rooms.

 Our goal from start to finish is to create a stone veneer that is both high-quality and affordable.
 We continue to grow our diverse selection of styles and colors in our facility to keep up with the popular looks and styles of our customers.
 Want to see our options?
+Need help visualizing our stone veneer in a house setting?
+Or is the veneer you received darker than our sample?
 Our resource page is full of product technical data and pdfs for you to check out.
 We at Prestige Stone would be happy to work with you.